tinnguyenhuuletrong/tiny-moleculer-py/README.md

 - **Service Registry:** Maintains a registry of local and remote services/actions.
 - **Remote Action Calling & Load Balancing:** Supports calling actions on remote nodes (via `Broker.call`).
 Remote action calls now use a pluggable load balancing strategy (default: round-robin/random among online nodes).
 - **Interactive CLI Example:** Example includes an async REPL for interacting with the broker.
-- **Events:** Event listening and handler registration are implemented via the `@event` decorator.
+- **Events:** Event emission and handler registration are implemented via the `@event` decorator.
 Services can react to events broadcast from other nodes (including JS Moleculer nodes).
-Event emission (`Broker.emit`) is interoperable with Moleculer.js, but advanced features are still in progress.
+Event emission (`Broker.emit`) and event broadcasting (`Broker.broadcast`) are now implemented and interoperable with Moleculer.js.
+Advanced event features (e.g., groups, broadcast options) are still in progress.

 ### Work in Progress / Planned

 - **Action Parameter Validation:** The `ActionInfo.params` validator is not yet implemented.
-- **Events:** Event emission and listening are planned but not fully implemented yet (`Broker.emit` is a stub).
 - **Advanced Features:** No circuit breaking, retries, fallback, or service mixins/middlewares.
 Basic load balancing is now supported (see below).

 ## Project Status